Good evening, friends and neighbors.

 - Individually scooped and dipped 80 Buckeye truffles.

 Sound like a lot?
 THIS IS LIGHT.
 Compared to the work in banquet and resort kitchens, this is practically nothing compared to tray upon tray of petit fours, all necessarily IDENTICAL, or chopping onions by the 50 lbs bag.
-This is generally the work that falls to the lower rungs of kitchen hierarchy- the prep guys, the new kids, or the student/stagieri who’s there “for experience.”
+This is generally the work that falls to the lower rungs of kitchen hierarchy- the prep guys, the new kids, or the student/stagieri who’s there “for the experience.”

 No matter who or what it is, though- it’s easy to go into autopilot.
 Your brain shuts down, you move automatically…and then you slow down, or make mistakes.
 The Zen master Dogen wrote about just such situations.